 What size company is QuickBooks good for?

-QuickBooks is sufficient for a business with five people or less in its accounting department.
-Additional complexities like a need for inventory management or more advanced reporting can mean QuickBooks may not be right for some with small accounting departments.
+QuickBooks is sufficient for a business with up to five people in its accounting department.
+Additional complexities, such as a need for inventory management or more advanced reporting, can mean QuickBooks may not be right for some with small accounting departments.